-Metonas was a Greek mathematician, astronomer and engineer who lived in Athens in the 5th century BC.
-He is best known for the calculations he made for the Metonic cycle in 432 BC for the lunar calendar year of Attica.
+Metonas was a Greek mathematician, astronomer, and engineer who lived in Athens in the 5th century BC.
+He is best known for his 432 BC calculations on the Metonic cycle for the lunar calendar year of Attica.

-Metonas’ calendar assumes that 19 solar years equals 235 lunar months, which equals 6,940 days.
-This system arose from calculations made by Metonas based on his own astronomical observations, which were confirmed by Aristarchus 152 years later.
+Metonas’ calendar assumes that nineteen solar years are equal to 235 lunar months, which amounts to 6,940 days.
+This system arose from calculations made by Metonas based on his own astronomical observations and confirmed by Aristarchus 152 years later.

 According to the testimonies of ancient historians, Metonas installed the first Heliotropion, or Helioscope, in Pynx in Athens.
 The foundations of the Helioscope are still visible just behind the steps leading to Pnyx, the archaeological site perched on a small, rocky hill, just over 330 feet high in the center of Athens.

-The site is in a large park, just below the National Observatory, to the west of the Acropolis.
+The site is located in a large park just below the National Observatory to the west of the Acropolis.
 Metonas determined the dates of the equinoxes and the solstices based on the specific location of this helioscope.

-From this position the sunrise during the summer solstice is seen from the top of Mt.
-Lycabettus, while six months later, during the winter solstice, the sun rises from the top of Mount Hymettus.
-The annual apparent movement of the sun on the horizon creates an arc of 60 degrees, the bisector of which is aligned with the rock of the Acropolis.
-The exact determination of the summer solstice was important to the ancient Athenians because the first moon, after the summer solstice, marked the beginning of the new year.
+From this position, the sunrise during the summer solstice can be viewed from the top of Mt.
+Lycabettus while, six months later during the winter solstice, the sun rises from the top of Mount Hymettus.
+The annual apparent movement of the sun on the horizon creates an arc of sixty degrees, the bisector of which is aligned with the rock of the Acropolis.
+The exact determination of the summer solstice was important to the ancient Athenians because the first moon after the summer solstice marked the beginning of the new year.

 Who Were the Other Ancient Greek Astronomers?

 Metonas was one of many ancient Greek astronomers to formulate calculations while gazing at the skies above.
-Renowned mathematicians, many of these scholars, branched off in astronomy, cataloguing, calculating and observing.
-Whether they catalogued stars, contemplated shapes or tried to measure the physical space within and beyond the borders of earth, their work put contemporary man in the sky.
+Renowned mathematicians, many of these scholars, branched off in astronomy, cataloging, calculating, and observing.
+Whether they cataloged stars, contemplated shapes, or tried to measure the physical space within and beyond the borders of earth, their work put contemporary man in the sky.